nilsstreedain/nilsstreedain.com/blog/_posts/2023-05-28-reverse-engineering-duo-mobile.md

 At this point, the DUO Device Management webpage updated to show that the device had been activated:
 ![Image](/assets/img/duo-activated.png)

 and the DUO server responded to the client request with the following data.
-Notably, this data contains the value `hotp_secret`.
-In the next section, we will attempt to activate this HOTP in a third-party app using this secret (aka the key).
+Notably, this data contains the value `hotp_secret`, our key!
+In the next section, we will attempt to activate HOTP in a third-party app using this secret (aka the key).
 ```js
 {
   "akey": “…”,                  // Removed by author